jon-jacky/home/design.md

 - <https://www.thesamba.com/vw/archives/manuals/70beetle/61.jpg> -
   from the 1970 Volkswagen Beetle Owner's manual.
-Compare to the drawing from Muir and Aschwanden in the preceding article.
+Compare to the drawing from Muir and Aschwanden's *How To Keep Your Volkswagen Alive* about halfway down in the preceding article.

 27 Jan 2024  <a name="27-Jan-2024"></a>